 No accelerated death benefit

-Company Overview: Owned by an Health Insurance Company
+Company Overview: Owned by a Health Insurer

 Available Plans: Just Term